Malmö University Publications

 Malmö University, Data Society.
 Malmö University, Faculty of Technology and Society (TS), Department of Computer Science and Media Technology (DVMT).

-Automation as an empty signifier: Interrogating automated work futures and their non-technologies2022Conference paper (Refereed)
+Automation as an empty signifier: Interrogating automated work futures and their non-technologies2022Conference paper (Other academic)

 Abstract [en]